Plot of temperature anomalies

 The Modern Warming: Climate Tracker

-The earth's temperature has risen by 1.22 °C since the preindustrial era (1850-1900), as revealed by cutting-edge HadCRUT5 weather station data and the UAH satellite series.
+The Earth's temperature has risen by 1.22 °C since the pre-industrial era (1850–1900), as revealed by cutting-edge HadCRUT5 weather station data and the UAH satellite series.
 Since 1979, when satellite technology unveiled a new era of climate observation, we've seen a steady warming trend of 1.56 °C per century.
-Projecting this trajectory to 2100, our planet could face a daunting 2.4 °C increase from preindustrial levels.
+Projecting this trajectory to 2100, our planet could face a daunting 2.4 °C increase from pre-industrial levels.

-The latest monthly anomaly is 1.40 °C, as of 2025/10 update in the UAH series.
+The latest monthly anomaly is 1.26 °C, as of the Feb 2026 update in the UAH series.